awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 + For `DynamicScalingInSuspended`, while a suspension is in effect, all scale\-in activities that are triggered by a scaling policy are suspended\.
 + For `DynamicScalingOutSuspended`, while a suspension is in effect, all scale\-out activities that are triggered by a scaling policy are suspended\.
 + For `ScheduledScalingSuspended`, while a suspension is in effect, all scaling activities that involve scheduled actions are suspended\.
-For more information, see [Suspending and resuming scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-suspend-resume-scaling.html) in the *Application Auto Scaling User Guide*\.
 *Required*: No
 *Type*: [SuspendedState](aws-properties-applicationautoscaling-scalabletarget-suspendedstate.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)